 Just how slack-jawed, droolingly, vacant-eyed, stoooooopid is the question?

 Well, we live in the west.
 Unlike most places in the world, when you are merely “on the police’s radar screen,” you still get to walk around in the world and keep on with your day-to-day life.
-In other places of the world — notably places where people who believe as young Abedi did rule the roost — as soon as you appear on the police’s radar screen, that generally ends your ability to continue with your day-to-day life.
+In other places of the world — notably places where people of a like mind as young Abedi had, rule the roost — as soon as you appear on the police’s radar screen, that generally ends your ability to continue with your day-to-day life.
 Sometimes it ends your life